aaisara12/UI-Panels/README.md

 - ~~Write this doc~~
 - ~~Add version this demo has been tested for~~
 - Export the top-level folder to a package and save it with the repo
-- Create a command to force finish the current animation (set animation speed to instant?)